tymyrddin/tymyrddin.github.io/_pages/terms.md

 ### Log Files

 This site does not use log files to help learn about when, from where, and how often traffic flows to this site.
-But, it is hosted as github pages, therefore also read the[GitHub Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement)
+But, it is hosted as github pages, therefore also read the [GitHub Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement)

 Afaik, none of the information gathered is linked to anything that is personally identifiable.